Protect Your Adsense Earnings By Preventing Invalid Clicks

 Don’t think you can rely on your data from Google Analytics alone to help you protect your Adsense earnings from invalid traffic.

-The three tools I have listed in this article will serve you much better in monitoring and managing your site’s traffic.
+The three tools I have listed in this article will serve you much better in monitoring and managing your site’s traffic and ad performance.

 Related Reading: Adsense and Core Web Vitals